elastic/kibana/src/core/public/public.api.md

 // @public
 export type IContextProvider<THandler extends HandlerFunction<any>, TContextName extends keyof HandlerContextType<THandler>> = (context: Partial<HandlerContextType<THandler>>, ...rest: HandlerParameters<THandler>) => Promise<HandlerContextType<THandler>[TContextName]> | HandlerContextType<THandler>[TContextName];

+// @public (undocumented)
+export interface IHttpFetchError extends Error {
+    // (undocumented)
+    readonly body?: any;
+    // (undocumented)
+    readonly request: Request;
+    // (undocumented)
+    readonly response?: Response;
+}

+// @public
+export interface IHttpInterceptController {
+    halt(): void;
+    halted: boolean;
+}

+// @public (undocumented)
+export interface IToasts {
+    // Warning: (ae-unresolved-link) The @link reference could not be resolved: Reexported declarations are not supported add(toastOrTitle: ToastInput): Toast;
+    // Warning: (ae-unresolved-link) The @link reference could not be resolved: Reexported declarations are not supported addDanger(toastOrTitle: ToastInput): Toast;
+    // Warning: (ae-unresolved-link) The @link reference could not be resolved: Reexported declarations are not supported addError(error: Error, options: ErrorToastOptions): Toast;
+    // Warning: (ae-unresolved-link) The @link reference could not be resolved: Reexported declarations are not supported addSuccess(toastOrTitle: ToastInput): Toast;
+    // Warning: (ae-unresolved-link) The @link reference could not be resolved: Reexported declarations are not supported addWarning(toastOrTitle: ToastInput): Toast;
+    get$(): Rx.Observable<Toast[]>;
+    // Warning: (ae-unresolved-link) The @link reference could not be resolved: Reexported declarations are not supported
+    // Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "kibana" does not have an export "IToast" remove(toasts: Toast): void;
+}

 // @public @deprecated
 export interface LegacyCoreSetup extends CoreSetup {